 Caldy still boasts a beautiful village green which comes alive with perfectly manicured green lawn and colourful blooms around its border during the spring and summer months.
 For outdoor enthusiasts, they can also join the Wirral Way in Caldy as it follows the trail left by the railway station that stood in the village until 1954.

 This is a beautiful part of Wirral, and one in easy reach of West Kirby and Thurstaston.
-If you’re looking for accommodation in Caldy, then 42 Caldy Road Bed and Breakfast is a great option, an award-winning and family-run business that offers guests stunning views across to Wales.

 A regular bus service runs through Caldy between West Kirby and Heswall, and with the Merseyrail line serving West Kirby, it provides an easy access route to the rest of Wirral, and beyond.